wmcmurray/websocket-framework/README.md

 - [/] Clean the core PHP code
 - [ ] Create a realtime website demo
 - [ ] Create a simple game demo
-- [ ] Add an interface to save and retrieve data in text files
+- [x] Add an helper to save and retrieve data in text files
 - [ ] Add an admin command to buffer server errors and retrieve them via remote client
 - [x] Find a way to redefine the server class when server is rebooted remotely by an admin
 - [ ] Add a way to ban a client definitively with the Admin API